Last date modified: 2026-May-22

 | FOIA Portal |

-- Portal Status—displays if the agency information is visible to other agencies and the public in forms and templates.
+- Portal Status—if enabled, agency information is visible to other agencies and the public in forms and templates.

-- Submission Form—allows the agency to add, edit, or remove fields on the public-facing submission form.
+- Submission Form—agencies can add, edit, or remove fields on the public-facing submission form.

 Portal Status

 This option is enabled by default.
-When disabled, the agency's information is hidden from other agencies and public users.
+When it is disabled, the agency’s information is hidden.
 You cannot submit new requests to the agency or view past requests in the reading room.
-To disable the portal status, slide the Intake Portal toggle to the left.

 Public Agency Profile

-- Full Agency Name—this is the name that appears in public-facing forms and templates.
+- Full Agency Name—the agency name that appears in public-facing forms and templates.

 - Acronym—specific to the agency.